 - Trust me.
 Most folks definitely feel that prime rib is should be served medium rare for the best dining experience.

-- After roasting the rib eye roast at 500 degrees, then letting the prime rib continue to cook and rest for exactly two hours, in that closed (and locked) oven, you will have the most succulent, juicy, amazing prime rib…..perfectly medium-rare and perfectly cooked, all ready to serve and enjoy!
+- After roasting the rib eye roast (prime rib), then letting it continue to rest for exactly two hours, inside that closed oven, you will have the most succulent, juicy, amazing prime rib…..perfectly medium-rare and perfectly cooked, all ready to serve and enjoy!

 What is the ideal internal temperature for a prime rib that is considered medium-rare?